vaultgroup-sa/cv-cvdocs-public/server/api.md

 Generate another invitation for a new user that hasn't signed up yet.
 Invitation expires in some time after user has been created so use this endpoint to refresh an expired invitation.
+A new e-mail with invitation link/code will be sent to the user.

 #### Access: `user` or `supervisor` having `user.create` permission